International

 A certificate will be issued upon successful participation and completion of the course.
 Students enrolled in a bachelor’s program at the Faculty of Economics at RUB can earn 5 ECTS credits by successfully participating in the summer school, which will be credited by the Chair of International Accounting.

-Information on the application process can be found on our website.
+Information on the application procedure can be found on our website.
 The application deadline for the Summer School in 2025 is May 5, 2025.

 The cost of the program (including travel and accommodation) will be approximately €2,840.
 Students are responsible for financing the cost of the summer school themselves.